DiscordKt/discordkt.github.io/docs/concepts/Preconditions.md

-## Preconditions

-Preconditions are a way to validate state before you begin to process a command.
-You have access to the CommandEvent, from which you can access who invoked the command, where it was invoked, etc.
+Preconditions are a way to validate state before running a command.
+This can be used for things like permissions.

 ```kotlin
 fun botPrecondition() = precondition {